-- Intra and inter gNodeB handover tests are successfully completed in SA mode. - Handover interruption time is between 16ms and 20ms.
-This seems acceptable for eMBB case but for URLLC, improvements need to be done. (e.g. UE supports simultaneous Tx/Rx with the source cell and the target cell).
+- Intra and inter gNodeB handover tests are successfully completed in SA mode. - Control plane handover interruption time is between 15 ms and 45 ms. - User plane handover interruption time is between 17 ms and 62 ms. - The results vary from vendor to vendor and the gap is huge.
+The Standalone architecture ecosystem is not still mature at time of trials performed by different operators. - The minimum values observed during trials (e.g. 17-20ms) seem acceptable for eMBB case but for URLLC, improvements need to be done. (e.g. UE supports simultaneous Tx/Rx with the source cell and the target cell).